Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-In this section we establish the compatibility between our theory and the work of Laszlo and Olsson \cite{LO}, under the (more restrictive) assumptions of the latter.
+In this section we establish the compatibility between our theory and the work of Laszlo and Olsson \cite{LO1}, under the (more restrictive) assumptions of the latter.

-We fix $\sf{L}=\{\ell\}$ and a Gorenstein local ring $\Lambda$ of dimension $0$ and residual characteristic $\ell$.
+We fix $\Box=\{\ell\}$ and a Gorenstein local ring $\Lambda$ of dimension $0$ and residual characteristic $\ell$.
 We will suppress $\Lambda$ from the notation when no confusion arises.
-Let $\sS$ be an $\sf{L}$-coprime scheme, endowed with a global dimension function, satisfying the following conditions. \begin{enumerate} \item $\sS$ is affine excellent and finite-dimensional; \item For every $\sS$-scheme $X$ of finite type, there exists an \'{e}tale cover $X'\to X$ such that, for every scheme $Y$ \'{e}tale and of finite type over $X'$, $\r{cd}_{\ell}(Y)<\infty$ ; \end{enumerate}
+Let $\dS$ be a $\Box$-coprime scheme, endowed with a global dimension function, satisfying the following conditions. \begin{enumerate} \item $\dS$ is affine excellent and finite-dimensional;